TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 **N_CONTROLS**:	Total number of controls analyzed	(Numeric value)

-**EAF_ALL**:	Allele frequency of the EF-FECT_ALLELE in all	Frequency with 3 digits to the right of the decimal.
+**EAF_ALL**:	Allele frequency of the EF-FECT_ALLELE in all;	frequency with 3 digits to the right of the decimal.
 Example: 0.354

-**EAF_CASES**:	Allele frequency of the EF-FECT_ALLELE in cases analyzed	Frequency with 3 digits to the right of the decimal.
+**EAF_CASES**:	Allele frequency of the EF-FECT_ALLELE in cases analyzed;	frequency with 3 digits to the right of the decimal.
 Example: 0.354

-**EAF_CONTROLS**:	Allele frequency of the EF-FECT_ALLELE in controls ana-lyzed	Frequency with 3 digits to the right of the decimal.
+**EAF_CONTROLS**:	Allele frequency of the EF-FECT_ALLELE in controls ana-lyzed;	frequency with 3 digits to the right of the decimal.
 Example: 0.354

-**BETA**:	Estimate of the allelic effect, defined as the natural logarithm of the odds ratio, ln(OR)	Numeric float with 3 digits to the right of the decimal.
+**BETA**:	Estimate of the allelic effect, defined as the natural logarithm of the odds ratio, ln(OR);	numeric float with 3 digits to the right of the decimal.
 Example: 0.203

-**SE**:	Estimated standard error on the es-timate of the allelic effect, uncor-rected for genomic control	Numeric float with 4 digits to the right of the decimal.
+**SE**:	Estimated standard error on the es-timate of the allelic effect, uncor-rected for genomic control;	numeric float with 4 digits to the right of the decimal.
 Example:	0.5611

-**PVAL**:	Significance of the variant associa-tion, uncorrected for genomic con-trol	Scientific E notation with 3 digits to the right of the decimal.
+**PVAL**:	Significance of the variant associa-tion, uncorrected for genomic con-trol;	scientific E notation with 3 digits to the right of the decimal.
 Example: 3.24E-10

-**INFO**:	Measure of information content for the imputed SNP result (range 0-1) (autosomal only)	Numeric float with 3 digits to the right of the decimal (set to missing if genotyped)	Example: 0.483
+**INFO**:	Measure of information content for the imputed SNP result (range 0-1) (autosomal only);	numeric float with 3 digits to the right of the decimal (set to missing if genotyped)	Example: 0.483

-**HWE**: (should be used on the best guest genotypes, can be obtain from Plink independently)	P-value of the HWE test 	numerical	3.00E-06
+**HWE**: (should be used on the best guest genotypes, can be obtain from Plink independently):	P-value of the HWE test.
+Example: 3.00E-06
 ![image](https://github.com/TcheandjieuLab/CC4D_sex_stratified_analysis_plan/assets/32551968/8f09b92d-9481-4f83-8a97-18d3047bc5fe)

 ## Section 2: sex interaction model (coming up soon. will be using the analytical pipeline as GLGC)